ISA Blog - Information you can use

 -

-2024 Moving into 2025 Design Trends Likely to Affect Value of Personal Property Friday, November 8, 2024 in Ask an Instructor, Education, Business Tips
+2024 Moving into 2025 Design Trends Likely to Affect Value of Personal Property Friday, November 8, 2024 in Ask an Instructor, Education, Business Tips, For Appraisers

 State and national elections, conflicts in the Middle East, and global unrest have constantly been on our minds and in our daily conversations.
 We are bombarded with things over which we have little to no control.
 Our homes provide us a sanctuary by surrounding ourselves with possessions that feed our souls, keep our memories alive, tell stories, or showcase our interests.
 People desperately seek more positivity - as reflected in their buying trends in 2024 and moving into 2025.